airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 5. Select **Authenticate via Google (Oauth)** from the dropdown menu and click **Authenticate your Google Analytics 4 (GA4) account**.
 This will open a pop-up window where you can log in to your Google account and grant Airbyte access to your Google Analytics account.
 6. Enter the **Property ID** whose events are tracked.
 This ID should be a numeric value, such as `123456789`.
 If you are unsure where to find this value, refer to [Google's documentation](https://developers.google.com/analytics/devguides/reporting/data/v1/property-id#what_is_my_property_id).
 :::note
-If the Property Settings shows a "Tracking Id" such as "UA-123...-1", this denotes that the property is a Universal Analytics property, and the Analytics data for that property cannot be reported on in the Data API.
+If the Property Settings shows a "Tracking Id" such as "UA-123...-1", this denotes that the property is a Universal Analytics property, and the Analytics data for that property cannot be reported on using this connector.
 You can create a new Google Analytics 4 property by following [these instructions](https://support.google.com/analytics/answer/9744165?hl=en).
 :::

 7. In the **Start Date** field, use the provided datepicker or enter a date programmatically in the format `YYYY-MM-DD`.
 All data added from this date onward will be replicated.
 Note that this setting is _not_ applied to custom Cohort reports.